therealrealguy/6b6twiki/docs/Templates/group.md

   - Contributing
 ---

-This is a template that shows how you should write a page about an user **NOTES:**
+This is a template that shows how you should write a page about a group **NOTES:**
 * Abongza is not a real group